-For some EPKI customer or some partner case, all control and end user certificate validation is same as standard intermediate CA, just use different Common name.
+For some EPKI customer or some partner case, all control and end user certificate validation is same as standard intermediate CA, just use different Common name and Organization name.

 3.1.2.
 Need for names to be meaningful

 Any content of the subject Distinguished Name (DN) must have been validated.
 Validations depend on the verification level per class.